 How has living in a foreign country impacted your life and your writing?

 I’ve spent extended periods of time in many different countries over the years, including Germany, New Zealand, France and Indonesia (Bali).
-And the time spent living in foreign places, I’d say, has only served to make me a better writer and a more well rounded person.
-I’m fascinated by learning languages, and the moments of clarity when you’re in a foreign situation and realize that you’re finally understanding what’s being said around you – or understanding it better than you did just last week – are awesome.
-When you can talk and listen in a foreign language, it’s like having some sort of cultural key.
+And the time spent living in foreign places has only served to make me a better writer and a more well rounded person.
+I’m fascinated by learning languages and speak a few.
+Those moments of clarity when you’re in a foreign situation and realize that you’re finally understanding what’s being said around you – or understanding it better than you did just last week – are unforgettable.
+When you can speak and listen in a foreign language, it’s like having a key.
 And I think some of my favorite stories I’ve written come from moments where I was truly being immersed in a foreign situation thanks to understanding the nuances of the foreign language being spoken around me, and being able to participate in the greater cultural context.